-Poor construction techniques will result in unnecessary sediment generation during construction, produce unstable earth formations that may not support the required loading, and present longer term slope stability and accelerated erosion risks.
+Poor construction techniques will result in sediment generation, unstable earth formations, and present longer term slope instability and accelerated erosion risks.

 This guide is provided as a reference document and does not constitute a statutory obligation under the Resource Management Act 1991 or the National Environmental Standards for Plantation Forestry.